MariamManv/python-project-49/README.md

    poetry install

-5. Run the script of the game, that you want to play: brain-even(this game gives you a bunch of numbers, you'll have to detirmine if they're even or not) brain-calc(this game gives you a bunch of mathematical equasions that you'll have to solve) brain-gcd(this game gives you two numbers, you'll have to find their grestest common devidor) brain-progression(this game gives you a progression with one missing number, you'll hae ti guess that number) brain-prime(this game gives you a bunch of numbers, you'll have to detirmine if they're prime or not)
+5. Run the script of the game, that you want to play:

+    brain-even : this game gives you a bunch of numbers, you'll have to detirmine if they're even or not)

+    brain-calc : this game gives you a bunch of mathematical equasions that you'll have to solve)

+    brain-gcd : this game gives you two numbers, you'll have to find their grestest common devidor)

+    brain-progression : this game gives you a progression with one missing number, you'll hae ti guess that number)

+    brain-prime : this game gives you a bunch of numbers, you'll have to detirmine if they're prime or not)

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/MariamManv/python-project-49/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/MariamManv/python-project-49/actions)